Photography: Brian Grech

 Rebekah’s Restaurant: Michelin star on its way?

 I had a chat with Andrew after our meal, and he insisted that it is all due to using the best ingredients, which are very often locally sourced.
 He confirmed that the local, from farm/sea to fork approach is a valued one at Rebekah’s restaurant.
-He handpicks his fish personally from a Mellieha fisherman, and follows the same process for other ingredients that are available locally.
+He handpicks his fish personally from a Mellieha fisherman and follows the same process for other ingredients that are available locally.

-This is also true of the ambiance, which is gorgeous.
+This is also true of the ambience, which is gorgeous.
 We were seated in the lovely courtyard, which is perfection in the summertime as we were enjoying the al fresco part without the excessive hustle and bustle that so many outdoor restaurants offer in the summer months.

 The vibe is chill and serene, just the way I like it.
 Indoors is equally gorgeous, adorned with local art.
 As for the plates, they too are a work of art.
 Literally so, created by the wonderful Sue Mifsud.
 Incidentally, there is also a private dining area available, with its own separate entrance for those who really wish for an experience set apart from everything else.